Tavlin/Template-Param/README.md

      $ bash templateanalysis.sh
      ```

-     Normally the bash script should run the full analaysis, with systematic
+     By default the bash script runs the full analysis, with systematic
      uncertainty calculation and plotting.
 If you wish to only do some parts,
-     you will need to change a few things in the bash script or comment some
+     you will have to change a few things in the bash script or comment some
-     lines out.
+     lines out by hand.

      By default the folders in which the plots are saved will be deleted and new
-     ones created, so be carefull!
+     ones created, keep that in mind!